commerceblock/docs/source/twowp/index.rst

 **Step 3**

 Pay the CBT tokens to the ``eth_mainchain_address`` returned from the ``getethpeginaddress`` RPC and save the transaction id.
 The transaction will require a minimum amount of 10 confirmations before being allowed to peg-in.
+The CB chain can only handle a precision of up to 8 decimal points.

 **Step 4**